sen0rxol0/FutureRestore-Script/README.md

 0.1.
 Have a SHSH blob from a SHSH Blobs saver ready

 0.2.
-Download a IPSW with same firmare version as SHSH blob
+Download a IPSW with same firmware version as saved SHSH blob

 0.3.
 Clone this git repository